 Goods & Services Tax Law in India is a comprehensive, multi-stage, destination-based tax that is levied on every value addition.

-In simple words, Goods and Service Tax is an indirect tax levied on the supply of goods and services.
-GST Law has replaced many indirect tax laws that previously existed in India.
+In simple words, Goods and Service Tax (GST) is an indirect tax levied on the supply of goods and services.
+This law has replaced many indirect tax laws that previously existed in India.